Non-Toxic Beauty Products That Actually Work for Reactive Skin

 Omiana Blush:

-Powder with a short ingredient list behaves better for me than cream when my skin is touchy.
-No fragrance, no bismuth, no drama.
-Omiana is boring in the best way.
+Powder with a short ingredient list behaves better for me than cream when my skin is touchy because it sits on the skin instead of sinking in.
+No fragrance, no bismuth.
+Omiana is simple in the best way.
 I use 'Influential' and 'Committed’ when I want color without consequences.

 Tower 28 SuperDew Highlight Balm:

-It seals without reacting.
-No sparkle.
-No scent.
+No sparkle, just glow!
 I tap it onto cheekbones or lids when my skin can’t tolerate powder but needs to look alive.

 Ready to take the guesswork out of clean beauty?
 Bookmark This!
 Your Non-Toxic Beauty Cheat Sheet.
 Trust me, this cheat sheet will save you so much time.
 You’ll thank me later.